Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps

 We perform the \bev{} projection by simply dropping the z-coordinate of all the individual points in the ground-aligned \maps{}~\mbox{$\pts{\mM}{m}{\,g}$}.
 Furthermore, we discretize the~$\RR^2$ projection space with a resolution of~$\nu_{\text{b}}$ meters.
 This results in a 2D Cartesian grid~$\mN_m(u, v)$ of size $W_m \times H_m$ where,

 However, the dimensionality reduction comes at the cost of losing the complete 3D information about the scene.
-Many traditional \bev{} projection approaches store the maximum elevation of the points in each cell~\cite{kim2021tro,kim2018iros,li2021icra-ligl,luo2022tiv}.
-The maximum elevation, however, is sensitive to the distance between the scanner and the surface being scanned, as well as the \lidar{}'s field of view.
-In our pipeline, we instead store the \emph{density of points} in each discrete 2D cell after the projection, which is less sensitive to viewpoint changes~\cite{luo2021ral}.
+Many traditional \bev{} projection approaches store the maximum elevation of the points in each cell~\citep{kim2021tro,kim2018iros,li2021icra-ligl,luo2022tiv}.
+The maximum elevation, however, is sensitive to the distance between the scanner and the surface being scanned, as well as the \lidar{} sensor's \fov{}.
+In our pipeline, we instead store the \emph{point density} in each discrete 2D cell after the projection, which is less sensitive to viewpoint changes~\citep{luo2021ral}.

 Therefore, each cell in this grid~\mbox{$\mN_m(u, v) \in \NN_0$} stores the count of projected points within that cell.
-The bird's eye view image~$\mI_m(u, v)$ of the \map{}~$\pts{\mM}{m}{\,g}$ is then defined as the relative density of points in each cell of the grid as follows:
+The \bev{} image~$\mI_m(u, v)$ of the \map{}~$\pts{\mM}{m}{\,g}$ is then defined as the relative point density in each cell of the grid as follows:

-We set all the image pixels~$\mN_m(u, v)$ with a relative density lower than 5\% to be zero.
-This removes structures within the environment with a small vertical footprint, such as roads, vehicles, and pedestrians.
-Such features in the environment are often caused by dynamic or small objects that are unreliable for place recognition.
+To mitigate the undesired influence of dynamic objects that accumulate during \map{} generation, we explicitly set all image pixels~$\mN_m(u, v)$ with a relative density lower than 5\% to zero.
+This choice reflects the fact that most dynamic objects commonly found in urban environments, such as vehicles, pedestrians, and cyclists, have small vertical footprints and therefore produce low-density values.